StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 You can configure or develop your own [propagation functions](../../../develop/developer-guides/custom-functions/propagation-functions.md).
 {% endhint %}

 It's possible that a view can contain components that have a `DEVIATING` propagated health state caused by a component that's itself not included in the view.
-The Topology Perspective allows you to configure whether the view should be expanded to automatically show root cause components that are outside the currently displayed view:
+The Topology Perspective can be configured to expand automatically to show root cause components if they are outside the currently displayed view:

 * **Don't show root cause** - Don't show the root causes of components shown by the current topology filters.
 * **Show root cause only** - Only show the root causes of components shown by the current topology filters that have a `CRITICAL` or `DEVIATING` propagated health.
 Indirect relations are visualized if a component directly depends on at least one invisible component that leads to the root cause.